SimplyWallSt/Company-Analysis-Model/MODEL.markdown

   **Data point**                                                      | **Notes**
   --------------------------------------------------------------------| ----------------------------------------------------------------------------------------------------------------------
-  Historical Normalized Diluted Earnings per Share (LTM to -5 years)  | Annual period but quarterly results are presented in the infographic
+  Historical GAAP Earnings per Share (LTM to -5 years)  | Annual period but quarterly results are presented in the infographic
-  Estimated Normalized Diluted Earnings per Share (+1 to +3 years)    | Annual based on consensus analyst estimates Growth rate %                                                       | This is interpolated if the last reported quarter differs from the quarter of consensus estimates
+  Estimated GAAP Earnings per Share (+1 to +3 years)    | Annual based on consensus analyst estimates Growth rate %                                                       | This is interpolated if the last reported quarter differs from the quarter of consensus estimates
   Low risk savings rate                                               | Based on the readily available consumer savings account interest rate, varies depending on the region of the listing
   Inflation (CPI)                                                     | The CPI of the region of the listing is used